credativ/credativ-pg-migrator/migrator/BACKLOG.md

 ## 0.7.2 - 2025.05.xx

+- 2025.05.15: Replacement of NUMBER primary keys with sequence as default value in Oracle connector with BIGINT IDENTITY column
+  (Remaining issue: if used in FK, migrator must change also dependent columns to BIGINT)
 - 2025.05.15: Updates in Oracle connector - implemented migration of the full data model
+- 2025.05.14: Fixed issues with running Oracle in container, added testing databases for Oracle
 - 2025.05.12: Fixed issue in the config parser logic when both include and exclude tables patterns are defined

 ## 0.7.1 - 2025.05.07